bonbytes/SmithChartTool/README.md

 ## Trivia

-Since a proprietary Smith-Chart tool included in some high-end software-package literally saved me during Master's thesis I searched for standalone (open-source) Smith-Chart tools for not being reliant upon licenses.
+Since a proprietary Smith-Chart tool included in some high-end software-package literally saved me during a recent project I searched for standalone (open-source) Smith-Chart tools for not being reliant upon licenses.
 I found out, that several tools on the internet are either not "pretty", yet complicated to use, or just not modern enough.
 <br>
 In this project, I tried my best using MVVM (Model-View-ViewModel) approach in combination with CustomControls, Bindings, Validaters, Converters, Drag&Drop functionality and other WPF magic based on modern C# approaches (async, lambda, out parameters, auto properties).
-Impedance / admittance Smith-Charts are generated using the fantastic [oxyplot](https://github.com/oxyplot/oxyplot) library.
+Impedance / admittance Smith-Charts and all transformational curves are generated using the fantastic [oxyplot](https://github.com/oxyplot/oxyplot) library.

 ## Current features (some...)